Skip to Content

 Wedging Clay step 10

 It doesn’t take long before the clay is completely mixed.
-This batch only took about 10 minutes.
+This batch of wedged clay only took about 10 minutes.

 Wedging Clay – Stack and Slam Wedging With a Mounted Wire Cutter